NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 5. Use the autorouter.
 6. Protecting analog components from interference.
 7. Drawing a logo in Fusion360.
-8. Perform a design review on the above.

 ## Equipment, Supplies, Virtues, and Software You will Need